International Call for Applications: Postdoctoral Fellowship, Center for Advanced Research in Global Communication

 - CV (not to exceed two single-spaced pages, minimum font size 11) – list degrees, peer-reviewed publications, academic non-peer-reviewed publications, public scholarship, invited talks, conference papers, other relevant qualifications, specific research and language skills.

 - Project bibliography (not to exceed one single-spaced page, minimum font size 11) – include primary and secondary sources.

 - Letters of recommendation – three are required, including one from the dissertation supervisor, stating unequivocally expected date of Ph.D. defense (if degree not yet awarded).

 - Up to two publications (not to exceed 50 pages in total) – published peer-reviewed articles preferred.

-All materials except reference letters must be sent as a single PDF document to email@example.com by February 1, 2021.
-Because of the volume of applications, we are unable to read drafts of submissions.
+All materials except reference letters must be sent as a single PDF document to email@example.com by February 1, 2019.
 Incomplete or late applications will not be considered.
 Applicants should arrange for their letters of recommendation to be sent to the same address by the same date.
 We expect to contact finalists for phone interviews by mid-March and make final decisions shortly thereafter.

 If you have additional questions, please email us at firstname.lastname@example.org.
 Do not contact CARGC staff individually.
 The volume of submissions prevents us from providing feedback on drafts.